-Happy New Year to you all!
-We hope you all enjoyed the Christmas break and are feeling rested.
-The children have returned to school with a super attitude to learning and already have produced some excellent work...news of this to follow.
-All the children are set for the Spring term, however if your child has any worries or concerns please contact me, either via the office or at the end of the day and I will do my very best to help.
+We hope you all enjoyed the Easter break and are feeling rested.
+I hope all the children are set for the run up to the end of the year, however if your child has any worries or concerns please contact me, either via the office or at the end of the day and I will do my very best to help.
 We have several exciting learning opportunities planned and we are looking forward to enjoying these.
-Within the next week, you will find details of our curriculum for the Spring term.
+Within the next week, you will find details of our curriculum for the 1st half of the Summer term.
 If you have any questions or concerns regarding the Year 5 curriculum or your child’s learning, again, please do not hesitate to contact me.

 In maths lessons this week, we have been investigating the differences between regular and irregular polygons.
 Today, we used origami to create shapes, measured sides and angles to help us decide whether the shape was regular or irregular.
 It was a tricky task but we discovered lots about 2D shapes!

 As part of our Topic about rivers, we have been creating a collection of art named ‘Journey along the river’.
 We had a brief to follow and designed our artwork, before finally using a wax resist technique, with fabric paints on cotton, to create our Batiks.
 We are very pleased with them.